FALCOdrone/Ros-2-Environment/README.md

 - Landing timer (`self.landing_timer`) for safe altitude proximity operations

 > **Safety Note:** The landing timer triggers automatically when the drone's vertical distance to the ground is close to the target altitude.

+## Real Time System
+Currently not implemented yet, but the idea is to integrate ros topics feedbacks to the **Teensy 4.1** serial port.

 ## Configuration